-POSSIBLE POSSIBLE SOUNDS CAUSES Slight Hum, Soft Hiss: The refrigerator's fan motor and moving air.
-Clicking or Snapping Sounds: The thermostat makes a definite click when the refrigerator stops running.
+POSSIBLE SOUNDS CAUSES Slight Hum, Soft Hiss: The refrigerator's fan motor and moving air.
+Clicking or Snapping Sounds: The defrost timer makes a definite click when the refrigerator stops running.
 It also makes a sound when the refrigerator starts.
-The defrost timer will click when the defrost cycle starts and stops.
 Water Sounds: When the refrigerator stops running, you may hear gurgling in the tubing for a few minutes after it stops.
 You may also hear defrost water running into the defrost water pan.
 Ice Maker Sounds: - trickling water - thud (clatter of ice) You may hear buzzing (from the water valve), trickling water and the clatter of ice dumped into the bin.

-Running Sounds: Your refrigerator has a high- efficiency compressor and motor.
+POSSIBLE SOUNDS CAUSES Running Sounds: Your refrigerator has a highefficiency compressor and motor.
 It will run longer than older designs.
 It may even seem to run most of the time.